 3. Request a special project you're interested in

 Working on a special project outside of your routine responsibilities is key to growing.
 If you've already make all your regular duties efficient, then take something on that needs improvement.
 It's a satisfying feeling to say you've taken a process and reduced the time it takes or found a way for the company or client to save money.
 Don't just wait to be handed something, ask your boss or your team what their current pain points are or if you can take something off their plate.
 This pro-activeness will be especially rewarding when it comes to annual review time.

-4. Listen to some music
+4. Listen to music / podcasts / audiobooks

 5. Take a different route to work